-At least one of the following factors must exist before it can be said that, on the balance of probabilities, acoustic neuroma or death from acoustic neuroma is connected with the circumstances of a person's relevant service:
+At least one of the following factors must as a minimum exist before it can be said that a reasonable hypothesis has been raised connecting acoustic neuroma or death from acoustic neuroma with the circumstances of a person's relevant service:

-- (1) having received a cumulative equivalent dose of at least 0.5 sievert of ionising radiation to the affected vestibular or cochlear nerve at least ten years before the clinical onset of acoustic neuroma; - Note: cumulative equivalent dose is defined in the Schedule 1 Dictionary. - (2) inability to obtain appropriate clinical management for acoustic neuroma.
+- (1) having received a cumulative equivalent dose of at least 0.1 sievert of ionising radiation to the affected vestibular or cochlear nerve at least five years before the clinical onset of acoustic neuroma; - Note: cumulative equivalent dose is defined in the Schedule 1 Dictionary. - (2) inability to obtain appropriate clinical management for acoustic neuroma.